mattl/dbx/the-game.md

 Two teams clash over a makeshift play area, seeking as much to wipe each other out as to score points!
 Pick a Sponsor, assemble your team of desperadoes, and unleash them on each other to see who will be the last one standing!

+The best way to begin playing Dreadball Xtreme is to get yourself a copy of the awesome, fun boxed game.
+It contains everything that you will need to start playing:

 <div class="panel-group" id="accordion" role="tablist" aria-multiselectable="true">
   <div class="panel panel-default">
     <div class="panel-heading" role="tab" id="headingOne">